 The group charter and notes from those meetings can be found here:

-The Work Group met for three full days in late fall 2010.
+The Work Group's first meetings occurred in late fall 2010 for three full days.
 Attendees of the Work Group’s October 29 meeting unanimously agreed on four recommendations.
 On November 23, 2010, the PSP Leadership Council passed Resolution 2010-4 to support those recommendations.

 The Partnership summarized the Work Group’s recommendations to the House’s Ecology and Parks Committee on December 10, 2010.
 Video on TVW.